-GQME for Spin-Boson model
+GQME for Spin-Boson Model

 This documentation describes how to simulate the dynamics of a spin-boson system using the generalized quantum master equation (GQME).
-This simulation also includes comparison plots to the numerically exact results obtained via tensor-train thermo-field dyanmics (TT-TFD).
+This simulation also includes comparison plots to the numerically exact results obtained via tensor-train thermo-field dynamics (TT-TFD).

 The following modules will be used throughout the documentation: